hanshendrickx/DAD_Project-Dev-AI-Diade_project/README.md

 # DAD_Project == Dev-AI-Diade_project
-DAD makes cooperation between developers and AI possible in a diadic way, like mother and child connect.
+DAD makes cooperation between developers and AI possible in a diadic way, they connect like mother and child.